This fortunate girl made it to Farm Sanctuary

-Chickens are one of our oldest creatures, and are actually descended from the oldest creatures ever.
-Paleontologists say that if you took a silhouette of a chicken and made it larger, an expert would think it was a dinosaur.
-Far from stupid, chickens can remember the names and faces of 25 people and can run 9 miles an hour, showing that in the wild, they need a lot of space.
+Chickens are one of our oldest creatures, and are descended from the oldest creatures ever.
+Paleontologists say that if you make the silhouette of a chicken larger, an expert would think it was a dinosaur.
+Far from stupid, chickens can remember names and faces of 25 people and run 9 miles an hour, showing that in the wild, they need a lot of space.
 They can see our colours (plus ultraviolet), use the sun to tell the time and can taste salt (but not sweet foods).
 They love to play, and even talk to their eggs, to hatch healthier chickens.

-- Chickens and all barnyard creatures have legal rights.
-You can report concerns to RSPCA, this can be anonymous.
-Support your local chicken sanctuary, like Hen Heaven (West Sussex).
+- Chickens (and all barnyard creatures) have legal rights.
+Report concerns to RSPCA (can be anonymous).
+Support chicken sanctuaries like Hen Heaven (West Sussex).

-- If you have suitable accommodation and no predators, you may wish to give battery hens a new home.
+- If you have suitable land, no predators and money/time to invest in good housing and care, you could give battery hens a new home.
 If you keep chickens, this post has great info on what to feed (and not to feed) chickens.
 Many foods are toxic to them including acorns, avocado, chocolate, citrus fruits, coffee, dates, aubergine, garlic, green potato skin & tomatoes, onions, peanuts, beans, rhubarb, tuna or mouldy foods.

 - Buy tees, hoodies & beanies from clothing brands that help animals.
-These companies use profits to help farm sanctuaries and other animal charities.
+These companies use profits to help animal charities.

-- If you are Muslin, One Arab Vegan has posts on how you can still be vegan, Ramadan & Islamic vegan lifestyles).
+- If you are Muslim, One Arab Vegan has posts on how you can still be vegan, Ramadan & Islamic vegan lifestyles.
 Find recipes in the book Vegan Recipes from the Middle East.

 - Use plant-based gravy mixes.
 Steenbergs Organic Gravy Mix for Chicken and 9 Meals from Anarchy make good stocks.

-Don’t give leftovers from these recipes to pets, as some contain harmful ingredients (soy, garlic, onion, salt, avocado, mushrooms).
-See more toxic foods to keep away from pets.
-If eating real chicken, never feed the bones to pets, these can cause choking).
-Although a wild mushroom (laetiporus) tastes like chicken, it can give you an upset tummy (try these safer recipes instead).
+Don’t give leftovers from these foods to pets, as they contain toxic foods to keep away from pets (soy, garlic, onion, salt, avocado, mushrooms).
+For real chicken, never feed bones as they could choke.
+One wild mushroom (laetiporus) tastes like chicken, but is toxic to pets, and can give humans an upset tummy.
+Here are some safer (human) recipes:

 - THIS makes vegan chicken (and bacon) in 3 flavours: dark soy garlic, tikka and goujons with breadcrumbs.
-This brand was developed over 2 years with texture scientists and flavourists, they convinced 25 food critics/bloggers they were eating real meat.
-Made from peas & soy beans.
+This brand was developed over 2 years with texture scientists and flavourists, convinced 25 food critics/bloggers they were eating real meat.

 - Squeaky Bean is sold in 3 flavours: sweet smoky BBQ, kick of Tikka & Taste of Thai).
-It’s made with rehydrated wheat, soy protein and sunflower oil.
+It’s made with rehydrated wheat.

-- Mercy Burger (Shoreditch, London) is a new plant-based burger chain, which progressed from the original chain that only offers free-range chicken. .
+- Mercy Burger (Shoreditch, London) is a plant-based burger chain, which progressed from the original chain that sells free-range.